AlexSkrypnyk/customizer/README.md

 triggered automatically after a user runs the `composer create-project` command.

-It will ask the user a series of questions, and will process the answers to customize their instance of the template project.
+It will ask the user a series of questions, and will processAnswers the answers to customize their instance of the template project.

 Run the command below to create a new project from the [template project example](https://github.com/AlexSkrypnyk/template-project-example)